Birding Tour USA: Florida Peninsula – Southern Specials and the Keys

 Day 8.
 Florida Keys to Homestead

-We drive north back towards Miami, stopping at various state parks and preserves in the Florida Keys to look for species we may have missed.
+We drive north back towards Miami, stopping at various state parks and preserves in the Florida Keys to look for species we may have missed (possibly a Bald Eagle or two).
 Perhaps we’ll find some new migrant songbirds and breeding specials or maybe we’ll even chance upon finding a Caribbean stray (we’ll be checking the e-bird reports frequently to see what’s around!).
 We also usually make a stop at the National Key Deer Refuge to see the miniature and endemic Key Deer, the smallest subspecies of White-tailed Deer and the smallest deer in North America.
 This will be a flexible day so that we can chase any reported rarities, and we will keep ourselves wired to any special sightings.

 Day 9.
 Transfer to Miami International Airport